kodefuguru/chi/readme.md

 ### Maybe

 Maybe&lt;T&gt; is an option type similar to Nullable&lt;T&gt;, and a Maybe&lt;T&gt; variable may or may not hold a value.
-Unlike Nullable&lt;T&gt;, Maybe&lt;T&gt; contains generic type restrictions, working with both value and reference types.
+Unlike Nullable&lt;T&gt;, Maybe&lt;T&gt; is without generic type restrictions, working with both value and reference types.

 #### Coalescing